 Your budget is a crucial choice.
 If you have a lower budget, it eliminates various models with additional features yet, and various machines provide a great value-addition in terms of functionality and exercise performance.

-Most cheap bikes might not be made from good-quality material, which means that they don’t last long.
+Most cheap bikes might not be made from good-quality material, which means they don’t last long.
 Even if they last long, they might require profound maintenance and repairs.

 In short, the budget is a primary determining factor in selecting the kind of bike that’s most appropriate for you.